beyarkay/masters-thesis/src/04_methodology.md

-Hierarchical models, where one model is used to filter out the non-gesture class and another is used to distinguish the different gesture classes, have shown promising results in the literature\footnote{\citealt{zhangVisionbasedSignLanguage2004, wangTrafficPoliceGesture2008, kopukluRealtimeHandGesture2019}} and so are evaluated here in the form of Hierarchical Feed-forward Neural Networks (HFFNNs).
+Hierarchical models, where one model is used to filter out the non-gesture class and another is used to distinguish the different gesture classes, have shown promising results in the literature \citep{zhangVisionbasedSignLanguage2004, wangTrafficPoliceGesture2008, kopukluRealtimeHandGesture2019} and so are evaluated here in the form of Hierarchical Feed-forward Neural Networks (HFFNNs).
 HFFNNs combine the output of two FFNNs: one FFNN (called the majority classifier) is a binary classifier that detects whether or not a gesture exists